Why EMTs should learn to trust their gut

-Gut instinct is very real, non-mystical process that you can and should develop as part of your scene presence
+Instinct is a very real, non-mystical process that you can and should develop when on the scene

 If you were teaching a class on scene safety, you would describe the scene around Tom as textbook.